Tiitan/GlassSystem/README.md

 - The Glass should be oriented on the XY plane and can be any thickness.
 - The mesh origin should be at the center along Z axis (vertex Z coordinate sign is used to guess the sides!)
 - Again, not exactly convex but vectors angles to origin must remain ordered, all vertices must be on the side, no vertices can be on the surface
-- Scalling (on XY plane) is supported
+- Scaling (on XY plane) is supported
-- It must contain 2 submeshes (material).
-The first submesh must be the main surface and the second submesh should be the edges
+- It must contain 2 sub-meshes (material).
+The first sub-mesh must be the main surface and the second sub-mesh should be the edges
-- UV coordinate must be mirrored on backside to match frontside, only UV0 is propagated, and uvs must be regular (arbitrary triangle selected for the barycentric interpolation).
+- UV coordinate must be mirrored on backside to match front side, only UV0 is propagated, and uvs must be regular (arbitrary triangle selected for the barycentric interpolation).

 ### Materials
 They can be anything you want, but for the glass edge shader, if you want to disable backface culling, your vertex shader should push the position a little inward along normal to avoid Z fighting.